Jeep Avenger: Avenger EV

-The battery electric version will be available before the petrol-powered model.
+The battery electric version was available before the petrol-powered model, and is the sole version of the Avenger in most markets.
 It is equipped with a 400 V front-mounted electric motor manufactured by Emotors, producing 156 PS and 260 Nm of torque.
 Equipped with a 54 kWh battery, the Avenger EV offers a WLTP range of up to 400 km (550 km in urban cycle).

 Avenger 4xe

-The four-wheel-drive version of the Avenger was preceded by the Jeep Avenger 4xe concept car, presented at the 2022 Paris Motor Show in October.
+The four-wheel-drive version of the Avenger was preceded by the Jeep Avenger 4xe concept car, (alternatively referred to as the Avenger 4x4) presented at the 2022 Paris Motor Show in October.
 It is distinguished by more off-road customization elements (fender wideners, towing hooks, tyres, roof loading system) and by a heightening of 200 mm.

+The production version was introduced in February 2024 as the Avenger 4xe, which is powered by a 1.2-litre mild hybrid powertrain.
+It has two 21 kW electric motors mounted on the rear axle and the 6-speed dual-clutch transmission.